54corbin/offer-hunter/docs/prd.md

 *   **FR7:** Users shall be able to assign a unique name or label to each resume for easy identification.
 *   **FR8:** Users shall be able to delete resumes from their profile.
 *   **FR9:** Users shall be able to select a specific resume to be used for a job application.

+#### Job Fetching and Matching
+*   **FR10:** The extension shall be able to scrape job listings from Seek.com.au and LinkedIn.com.
+*   **FR11:** The scraped job listings shall be compared against a user-selected resume using an LLM to determine a match score.
+*   **FR12:** The matched jobs, along with their scores, shall be displayed on the "Recommended Jobs" page.
+*   **FR13:** Users shall be able to trigger the job fetching process manually from the "Recommended Jobs" page.

 ### Non-Functional